nikolai4D/COS_checklist/README.md

 <br/>c.
 Move the unzipped folder `db` and `.env` to `/Users/username/newfolder/` (where the folder `COS_checklist` exist)

 7. While being in folder `COS_checklist` (check where you are by typing `pwd`)
  <br/>a.
-Run the database on your local computer by writing in the terminal/cmd: `npm run dev`
+Run the app on your local computer by writing in the terminal/cmd: `npm run dev`

 8. Go to a browser and enter localhost:3000 and login with credentials user: `admin`, password: `admin`